 Cabin Fever Prefab Homes

 The company Cabin Fever makes prefabricated homes and commercial buildings.
 They offer an Off-the-Grid package with options like a house battery bank, rainwater catchment system, compost toilets, solar panels, solar water heaters, and windmill.
-The build time is typically just 6-8 weeks to get your off grid home built.
-Learn more here.
+The build time is typically just 6-8 weeks.
 This company appears to be out of business – the website is unreachable.

 Minim Homes